annavie/Synopsys_Homework/Elevator/README.md

 Certainly!
-To include a UML diagram in your README file, you can reference the PNG image and describe its significance.
-Here's how you can incorporate the UML diagram:
+Below is the complete `README.md` file, incorporating the UML diagram and other details for your Elevator Control System project.

 ### README.md